rand-projects/fisb-rest/docs/source/document.rst

 ``"expiration_time"``
   Time the message should expire in ISO-8601 UTC.
 FISB Rest will not send an update when an object expires.
-That is up to you.
+It is up to you to delete expired objects.
   All objects will have this field.

 ``"type"``